Joint savings accounts in Ireland explained

 Applying for a Raisin Account to build your savings

-While we don’t offer joint savings accounts at Raisin Bank, you can find a wide range of savings accounts with competitive rates from banks in Ireland and across Europe.
+While we don’t offer joint savings accounts at Raisin Bank, you can find a wide range of savings accounts with interest rates up to 3.25% AER from banks across Europe.
 Accounts are free to open, and once you’re approved, you just need to deposit your money and watch your savings grow.

 FAQs about joint savings accounts in Ireland